BrandonWarrior/WorldWar2Trivia/README.md

 ![Desktop Scores](docs/images/desktop-lighthouse.png)

 ## Other Methods of Testing
+- Automated Testing: Utilized automated testing tools to assess various aspects of the application's performance and functionality.

-- In addition to automated testing tools, I conducted manual testing on various devices and browsers to ensure responsiveness and functionality.
-I also checked the browser console for errors to identify and resolve any issues that might not be immediately visible.
-Furthermore, I asked friends to test the app, providing valuable feedback on user experience and identifying any issues.
-Their perspectives helped refine the quiz interface and ensure a smooth, engaging experience for all users.
-This combination of automated and real-world testing was crucial in delivering a reliable application.
+- Manual Testing: Conducted manual testing across different devices and browsers to ensure responsiveness and functionality.
+Checked the browser console for errors to identify and fix any hidden issues.

+- User Feedback: Requested friends to test the app, gathering valuable feedback on user experience and identifying potential issues.
+Their insights were instrumental in refining the quiz interface and enhancing the overall user experience.

 ## Bugs and Fixes